jinglin-l/day_planner/readme.md

 # Claude Day Planner

 Are you utilizing your time in a way that's congruent with your value system & what you want to achieve?
-If not, a personzlized day planner can help you get there.
+If not, a personzlized day planner can help you get there!!!

 ## Philosophy & Motivation
 I built this tool because I needed a better way to project-manage my life and address the ever-expanding backlog of things I intend to do, but somehow never get to.